 While the Instagram Analytics dashboard for Instagram Business accounts offers some useful insights, there are some game-changing analytics tools that connect the dots where Instagram can’t.

 Learn from your community.
-The intelligence you acquire from this will also allow you to see what content your audience respond to best, and diagnose what you can improve in your own strategy.
-Look for patterns in the types of content generating the most engagement from your most engaged followers and optimise your strategy to include more of the content they will like in the future.
+The intelligence you acquire from this will also allow you to see what content your audience responds to best, and diagnose what you can improve in your own strategy.
+Look for patterns in the types of content generating the most engagement from your most engaged followers and optimize your strategy to include more of the content they will like in the future.

 Give your post the best chances at success by also using geo-locations and tagging up to 20 accounts that regularly share other users’ posts.
 Using hashtags and geo-locations in stories can help you be discovered by people too.

-Growing a meaningful community takes time, patience, dedication and hard work.
-It’s not going to happen overnight, so you must be prepared to put in effort until you see the fruits of your labour.
+Growing a meaningful community takes time, patience, dedication, and hard work.
+It’s not going to happen overnight, so you must be prepared to put in the effort until you see the fruits of your labor.